 Photography is a vehicle to give you access to the world. — Jimmy Chin

 My opinion: If you are looking for an online class with a photographer like Chin, the price for this one class is worth it.
-Definitely worth taking the class if you have an All Access Pass on Masterclass.
+Definitely worth taking the class if you have an Annual Membership.

 If you’ve taken the class, I’d love to hear your comments below!